Case Closed: The Time Bombed Skyscraper: Plot

-While sorting mail at Dr. Agasa's house, Conan finds an invitation addressed to Jimmy from Leo Joel, a famous architect.
+The next day while sorting mail at Dr. Agasa's house, Conan finds an invitation addressed to Jimmy from Leo Joel, a famous architect.
 Jimmy calls Rachel using his voice-changing bowtie and asks her to go in his place.
-Rachel agrees, on the condition that Jimmy goes to a movie with her on Saturday.
+Rachel agrees, on the condition that Jimmy goes to see a movie with her on Saturday at the City Center Tower.
+She explains how Saturday is May 4th, Jimmy’s birthday, and she will surprise Jimmy with a red polo shirt when they meet.
+At the tea party, Professor Leo Joel introduce himself and proposes a small riddle for Richard to solve; it ends up being solved by Conan instead.
+Joel makes a subtle comment about architecture and the people involved in the field who are only chasing a paycheck.